Last Updated on October 16, 2022 by Manager Access

 For those using it for camping or for backup power, this type of runtime will easily last throughout the day or night to keep you from having to constantly refill your generator.

 A digital inverter module converts the raw power that is generated from DC to AC power.
 The inverter function means that you can use it to power sensitive appliances and electronics.

 Service, Manual & Warranty

-As a leading manufacturer or all types of different tools and machines, CAT stands proudly behind each and everyone of it’s products and its warranties support that.
+As a leading manufacturer of all types of different tools and machines, CAT stands proudly behind each and every one of its products and its warranties support that.

 The maintenance schedule on this generator should be followed as outlined in the user manual.